apache/cordova-docs/docs/en/edge/cordova/media/media.startRecord.md

 Tizen Quirks
 ----------

-- This API is not supported on Tizen devices.
+- Not supported on Tizen devices.